 An even greater gift – maybe – was the availability of alcohol.

 Cold beer in copious amounts.

-Boozy nights spent in seedy bars merged happily with casual exploration of castle ruins and lazing around; I enjoyed Gondar, and stayed over 2 weeks.
+Boozy nights spent in seedy bars merged happily with a casual exploration of castle ruins and lazing around; I enjoyed Gondar and stayed for over 2 weeks.